ali-aqib/blog/readme.md

    - Click OK, then click Run

 # Don't forget to configure the credentials in the .env file
+- Create a .env file in the home directory
+- MY_EMAIL=" Your Gmail Id "
+- PASSWORD=" Your Gmail App Password "
+- SECRET_KEY="Create a Random secret Key for Flask"
+- DB_URI=" Optional "

 # 👮 Admin Account